creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 ## Controller

-Controllers deal with receiving the request, doing the necessary work through models and repositories and generating the response.
-They are associated with a specific URL patterns.
 Controllers in Grasshopper are just functions which are invoked with a `RequestContext` as the `this` context.
 Our Shoutbox has 2 controllers, one to display all the available shouts along with a form to add new shouts and another to save new shouts and redirect back to the previous list.

 ### Controller to list shouts